beardsvibe/buildfox/readme.md

 * no "default" keyword
 * added "project" command
 * build commands should be sorted by dependencies, meaning if we execute them from top to bottom everything should be valid
+* order\_only\_dep is needed because in most cases some build steps can be placed in multiple locations (if two build steps are not related to each other then it doesn't matter in which order we execute them), mask is free to sort build steps as needed

 For example :